Britannia High: Track listing

 The CD also features a weblink which allows the owner to download a "Britannia High Megamix" (ft.
-"Start Of Something", "Wake Up", "Missing Person", "Best of Me" and "Watch This Space"), "Start of Something" video, "Start of Something" (behind the scenes) and a remix of "Watch This Space".
+"Start Of Something", "Wake Up", "Missing Person", "Best of Me" and "Watch This Space"), "Start of Something" video, and "Start of Something" (behind the scenes).

 Additional broadcast

 CITV

-The hour-long episodes of Britannia High were reconfigured into two-part 30-minute episodes, and broadcast on ITV's children's strand CITV from 20 April 2009.
-In accordance with CITV's target audience, words such as "bitch" and "sex" have been edited out of dialogue and songs.
+The hour-long episodes of Britannia High were reconfigured into two-part 30-minute episodes, and broadcast on ITV's children's channel CITV from 20 April 2009.
+In accordance with CITV's target audience, words such as "bitch", "pudding" and "sex" have been edited out of dialogue and songs.

 On Demand

-All nine 45-minute episodes were made available to Virgin Media's customers through ITV Player, which is carried on Virgin's On Demand service.
+All nine 45-minute episodes were made available to Virgin Media's customers through ITV Player, which was carried on Virgin's All Gregg All the Time service.